Evaluation of the impact of Essex Community Action Site upon Attitudes, Behaviour and public health Systems during the COVID-19 pandemic. Essex

 Our evaluation will help us to know whether Facebook pages and groups are a useful way for local councils to provide information and support about health issues for their communities.
 It will help councils to know the best way to set up social media sites.
 It will also tell them what they need to think about when they run social media sites.

 We will carry out a survey of two groups of people.
 One group will be people who use the ECAS site.
 The other group will be people who use Facebook but haven’t used the ECAS site.
 We will conduct a ‘social network analysis’ which will help us understand how people shared information.
 We will also look at the posts made during particular times of the pandemic to find out how people used the site and how they reacted to information.
 Finally, we will interview council staff and the Facebook Group administrators.

 What will we do with the results?

-The findings will describe and explain how successful project has been.
-It will explain whether social media sites such as Facebook are an effective way for Councils to inform and support their residents about health issues such as Covid 19.
+The findings will describe and explain how successful the project has been.
+It will explain whether social media sites such as Facebook are an effective way for councils to inform and support their residents about health issues such as Covid 19.
 It will also describe what Council need to do to make projects such as these successful.
 The results will be shared with Essex Council and with the users of the Facebook Group.
 They will also be circulated in academic papers and briefing papers for the public health sector.